 You can also dry your parsley once it is harvested.
 Wash it and pat it dry, then allow the parsley to dry completely in a warm, airy place.
 Once the parsley is dry, remove the leaves from the stems.
 Discard the stems and store the dry parsley in an airtight container.

-You can also freeze parsley.
+You can freeze parsley as well.
 Both dried and frozen parsley should be used within the year, and the flavor will be much milder than when you use fresh parsley.